 Information for Applicants

 The IMPRS-SPCE admits up to eight students a year.
 They must have a proven record of academic excellence and hold a master's degree or equivalent in a discipline relevant to the School's research.
 The ability to do scholarly work in English is a prerequisite for admission.
-Applications are accepted from mid-December to late February.
+Applications are usually accepted from mid-December to late February.
+However, we are currently seeking to fill one more doctoral position.
 We welcome students from Germany and abroad.

 This competitive program admits up to eight students each year through a selection process jointly undertaken by the Max Planck Institute for the Study of Societies (MPIfG) , the University of Cologne, and the University of Duisburg-Essen.
 Admission is in part contingent on the availability of thesis supervisors in the student's area of research interest.

 Applicants must hold a master's degree or equivalent in a discipline relevant to the School's program (sociology, political science, economics, organization studies, or related fields).
 Shortlisted applicants will be invited for an interview.
 Notiﬁcation of acceptance is in May, and the program begins in October.
 Degrees must be received by the end of September in the year applicants would enroll in the program.
 Candidates must have a proven record of academic excellence.
 In their research proposal, applicants must specify their research interests, and they are asked to identify an advisor from the program faculty.

 Applicants must have high English proficiency.
 Students may write their thesis in German or English, but they must be able to present their work at workshops and conferences in English and participate in courses taught in English and based on literature only available in English.
 Special training in English writing is available for our students.
 We also strongly urge our international students to learn German – doing so will give them greater access to German culture and enable them to participate more fully in the intellectual and social life of the Institute and the universities.